-Class Hours: 54 Lecture Prerequisite(s); ENG 051A:
+Class Hours: 54 Lecture Prerequisite(s): ENG 051A Prerequisite(s): EDUC 001

 Critical Thinking in the Classroom

 EDUC 005 is a critical thinking class intended for students who are considering teaching at K-8 level and entering a Liberal Studies Blended program.
 Principles and methods of critical thinking such as identifying arguments, developing reasoning skills, and identifying common fallacies are blended with applications of these concepts into a K-8 classroom environment.